Back to blog

 When you evaluate any music tool, ask four questions:

-1. Which of the six jobs does it do?
+1. Which real job does it do?
 If you cannot answer, skip it.

 3. Does it connect to the rest of your stack?
 Disconnected tools create busywork.